RouEmpire/the-creative-media-note/pages/SEO.md

 				- There are love to be healthy
 		- Know your *customer topics*
-			- Understand where your customers are on on the social media -
+			- Understand where your customers are on on the social media
+			- What kind of words they will search if they are searching a product or content link yours -
+		-
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad